 Identify visitors on demand only when necessary, just before you need their visitor ID.
 For example, to prevent account takeover, you can install the Fingerprint client agent only on your login page and get the visitor ID just before logging the user in.
 We recommend always using a fresh visitor ID for sensitive actions and security use cases, to minimize the potential for replay attacks.

-Caching visitor information
+Caching the visitor ID

 Values stored in sessionStorage, localStorage, and cookies are not available from Incognito mode, so these caching attempts will not work if a visitor switches from normal to private browsing (or vice versa).

 Updated 1 day ago